ava-labs/avalanchego/fwdctl/README.md

 `fwdctl` is a small CLI designed to make it easy to experiment with firewood locally.

-> Note: firewood has two separate storage areas in the database.
-One is a generic key-value store.
-The other is EVM-based account model storage, based on Merkle-Patricia Tries.
-The generic key-value store is being written to by the cli currently.
-Support for commands that use the account based storage will be supported in a future release of firewood.

 ## Building locally
 *Note: fwdctl is linux-only*
 ```